-Welcome to Ross!
-To learn more about the process for course registration for your first term in the MSCM program, be sure to review all of the information below carefully!
+To learn more about the process for course registration for Winter 2019, be sure to review all of the information below carefully!

 - Important Rules and Policies: What You Need to Know

-Q. What do I need to know about choosing electives?
+Q: What steps do I need to take before bidding?

 Q: What are my core requirements?